Droving: Australia

 In Australia droving was especially important during a drought in search of better feed and/or water or in search of a yard to work on the livestock.
 Some drovers covered very long distances, they explored the new country and were called "overlanders".
 These men could be on the road for over two years.
 Patsy Durack, for instance, left Queensland for the Kimberley in Western Australia in 1885 with 8,000 cattle, arriving with only half that number some two years and two months later, completing a drive of some 3,000 miles.
 Indeed, long cattle drives continued well into the latter half of the twentieth century.
 During long "dry stages" cattle required extra care.
 That sometimes meant droving in the night when the temperature would drop.
+The drover often relied on roadside vegetation "the long paddock" for the animals' sustenance.

 The standard team of men employed to move 1,200 cattle consisted of seven men: the boss drover, four stockmen, a cook and a horse-tailer.
 Store cattle were moved in large stocks of up to 1500 animals.
 Fat bullocks bred for meat were moved in mobs of about 650 head.